-1Data for 2015, Wyoming Department of Transportation, for I-80 west of Rawlins and for U.S. 287 south of Muddy Gap
+Data for 2015, Wyoming Department of Transportation, for I-80 west of Rawlins and for U.S. 287 south of Muddy Gap

-It is not currently known how the anticipated 30 to 35 employees during resumed operations would travel to the site.
-Transport by passenger van, carpool, or other means to limit trip-miles to and from the site may occur.
+It is not currently known how the anticipated 30 to 35 employees during resumed operations (the proposed action) would travel to the site.
+Transport by passenger van, carpool, or other means to limit trip-miles to and from the site is very likely to occur.
 However, for the purposes of this Supplemental ER, we have assumed that each employee will travel individually, with one arriving trip and one departing trip per employee per day.
 In addition, we have assumed that an equal number of arriving and departing trips are made by delivery vehicles, contractors, consultants, and other visitors.
-Table 3-3 lists the projected number of vehicle trips each day to/from the site under existing standby conditions (no action alternative), and under resumed operations (proposed action).
+Table 3-3 lists the projected number of vehicle trips each day to/from the site under existing standby conditions (which is assumed to apply as well to the no-action alternative), and under resumed operations (proposed action).